Skip to content

 Mark out a hole that is a few inches wider in diameter than your trampoline.
 This is to give you a little extra room when you place the trampoline in the hole.

 Dig out 10 inches of soil evenly across the entire hole.
-Then dig an inner hole in the middle that is 2ft less in diameter than the trampoline size in a bowl shape to a depth of about 3ft for 12ft and 14ft trampolines and 2ft 6 inches for 8ft and 10ft trampolines.
+Then dig an inner hole in the middle that is 2ft less in diameter than the trampoline size in a bowl shape to a depth of 40 inches for the 17ft x 10ft, 36 inches 3ft for 12ft and 14ft trampolines and 2ft 6 inches for 8ft and 10ft trampolines.
 This will leave a ledge onto which the trampoline frame will sit.

 It's hard to be precise with the hole measurement - the extra few inches will make it easier for you.
 This extra space will be back-filled at the end.
 Keep some of your excavated top soil close by the hole for back filling.

 Assemble the top and bottom sections of the trampoline frame, attach mat and springs and fix the retaining wall to the outside of the frame.

 Attach springs at 12 o'clock position, then 6 o'clock followed by 3 o'clock and 9 o'clock first - this will give even tension and make it easier to fit the rest.